NeuraLegion/sectester-js/packages/runner/README.md

 If any vulnerabilities are found, they will be pretty printed to stdout or stderr (depending on severity) by [reporter](https://github.com/NeuraLegion/sec-tester-js/tree/master/packages/reporter).

-In general, each found issue will cause the scan to stop.
+By default, each found issue will cause the scan to stop.
 To control this behavior you can set a severity threshold using the `threshold` method:

 ```ts
 scan.threshold(Severity.HIGH);